Here's Our Rant About Lyft Inc. (LYFT)

-Lyft Inc. (NASDAQ:LYFT) went up by 1.57% from its latest closing price compared to the recent 1-year high of $46.64.
-The company’s stock price has collected 9.11% of gains in the last five trading sessions.
-The Wall Street Journal reported on 11/08/22 that Lyft Shares Slide After Disappointing Revenue and Ridership Numbers
+Lyft Inc. (NASDAQ:LYFT) went up by 5.11% from its latest closing price compared to the recent 1-year high of $45.81.
+The company’s stock price has collected 10.05% of gains in the last five trading sessions.

 Is It Worth Investing in Lyft Inc. (NASDAQ :LYFT) Right Now?